Gyrator–capacitor model: Nomenclature

 Magnetic circuit may refer to either the physical magnetic circuit or the model magnetic circuit.
 Elements and dynamical variables that are part of the model magnetic circuit have names that start with the adjective magnetic, although this convention is not strictly followed.
 Elements or dynamical variables in the model magnetic circuit may not have a one to one correspondence with components in the physical magnetic circuit.
-Symbols for elements and variables that are part of the model magnetic circuit may be written with a subscript of M. For example, $C_M$ would be a magnetic capacitor in the model circuit.
+Symbols for elements and variables that are part of the model magnetic circuit may be written with a subscript of "M".
+For example, $C_\text{M}$ would be a magnetic capacitor in the model circuit.

 Electrical elements in an associated electrical circuit may be brought into the magnetic model for ease of analysis.
 Model elements in the magnetic circuit that represent electrical elements are typically the electrical dual of the electrical elements.
 This is because transducers between the electrical and magnetic domains in this model are usually represented by gyrators.
 A gyrator will transform an element into its dual.
 For example, a magnetic inductance may represent an electrical capacitance.